Is the Visiting Student Program open to high school students?

 What is the Visiting Student Program?

-Columbia welcomes college students who wish to spend all or part of an academic year taking classes at Columbia.
+Columbia welcomes college students who wish to spend all or part of an academic year taking classes at Columbia, in person or online.
 This program has been designed as an opportunity for students to broaden their college experience and is intended as a supplement to the undergraduate program at their home institution.
 Students in the Visiting Student Program are not permitted to apply for transfer admission.
 While we will try our best to accommodate students who wish to live on campus, we are not able to guarantee Visiting Student Program students campus housing.
 Admitted students will be notified at the time of admission if we are able to offer campus housing.

 I’m not sure if transferring is the right option for me.
 Can I attend Columbia as a Visiting Student and then transfer?

 No, Visiting Students to Columbia Engineering may not subsequently apply for transfer admission.
 Also, you may not apply simultaneously as a transfer and as a visitor.